 Aluminum die-casting heat treatment is to control the heating rate to a temperature and accelerate the cooling.
-Thereby, the corrosion resistance of the aluminum alloy is improved, the processing ability is improved, and dimensional stability is gain.
+Thereby, the corrosion resistance of the aluminum alloy is improved, the processing ability is improved, and dimensional stability is gained.

 Characteristics of aluminum alloy heat treatment

 As we all know, steel with high carbon content can obtain high hardness after quenching, but its plasticity is very low.
 However, after the aluminum alloy is quenching, the strength and hardness of the aluminum alloy will not increase immediately.
 As for plasticity, it does not decrease but increases.
 But this kind of quenched alloy, placed for some time (such as 4-6 days and nights), the strength and hardness will increase, and the plasticity will decrease.
-The phenomenon that the strength and hardness of aluminum alloy increase significantly with time after quenching is called aging.
-Aging can occur at room temperature and is called natural aging.
-Or it happens in a temperature range (such as 100 to 200°C) higher than room temperature, which is called artificial aging.
+The phenomenon that the strength and hardness of aluminum alloy increase significantly with time after quenching is called ageing.
+Aging can occur at room temperature and is called natural ageing.
+Or it happens in a temperature range (such as 100 to 200°C) higher than room temperature, which is called artificial ageing.

 The age hardening of aluminum alloy is a complicated process.
-It depends not only on the composition and aging process of the alloy but also on the defects caused by the shrinkage of the alloy during the production process, especially the number and distribution of vacancies and dislocations.
+It depends not only on the composition and ageing process of the alloy but also on the defects caused by the shrinkage of the alloy during the production process, especially the number and distribution of vacancies and dislocations.
 The current age hardening is the result of the segregation of solute atoms to form a hardened zone.

 When the aluminum alloy is quenched and heated, vacancies will form in the alloy.
 Due to the rapid cooling, these vacancies are too late to be removed and "fixed" in the crystal.
 The opening in these supersaturated solid solutions combines with solute atoms.
 The supersaturated solids solution is in an unstable state and transformed into an equilibrium state.
 It accelerates the diffusion rate of solute atoms, thereby accelerating the segregation of solute atoms.